microsoft/vscode-wiki/December-2015-Plan.md

 - [ ] Explore an incremental build project extension (based on tsb)

 **Git**
-- [ ] Support git integration when git folder is in a parent folder
+- [x] Support git integration when git folder is in a parent folder
-- [ ] Commands to rebase
+- [ ] Create pull request (publish branch?)
-- [ ] Create pull request (create remote branch?)
+- [ ] Add pull with rebase action

 **UI**
 - [ ] Intellisense improve support to show documentation for a  completion item